SameerDalal/QuantumGo_Engine/README.md

 ## Other features

 If you would like to see some of the simulations made by the engine, there is a GUI feature available.

+NOTE: This significantly increases simulation time even when using the GPU-Accelerated version.

 To use it, modify the following code:

 In `engine.py` change `game = LocalSimulator()` to `game = LocalSimulatorWithGUI()`